Gallo (winery): Legal disputes

-In February 2010, twelve French winemakers and traders who had mislabeled wine supplied to Gallo, for its Red Bicyclette brand, and were found guilty in a French court of fraud, as they had claimed an inferior wine sold to Gallo was Pinot noir.
+In February 2010, a French court convicted twelve winemakers and traders of fraud.
+They had mislabeled wine supplied to Gallo for its Red Bicyclette brand, falsely claiming that it was Pinot noir.

-In October 2019, a lawsuit filed in the Eastern District of California claimed Gallo used patented technology without a license to develop their irrigation system.
+In October 2019, a lawsuit was filed in the Eastern District of California that claimed Gallo used patented technology without a license to develop their irrigation system.

 Labor relations

-The United Farm Workers (UFW) began boycotting Gallo in the summer of 1973 after Gallo did not renew their contract and signed with the International Brotherhood of Teamsters.
-Led by Cesar Chavez, the UFW alleged that Gallo had worked out a "sweetheart deal" with the teamsters that offered fewer protections and that workers did not agree to teamster representation.
+The United Farm Workers (UFW) began boycotting Gallo in the summer of 1973 after Gallo did not renew their contract and signed with the International Brotherhood of Teamsters (IBT).
+The dispute occurred during a broader period of labor conflict in California agriculture in the early 1970s.
+Following the contract expiration, the UFW called a strike beginning June 27, 1973, and organized a nationwide consumer boycott of Gallo products.

+The conflict reflected broader tensions between the United Farm Workers and the Teamsters union, as growers across California signed agreements with different labor organizations during the period.

+Led by Cesar Chavez, the UFW alleged that Gallo had worked out a "sweetheart deal" with the IBT that offered fewer protections.
+The UFW also alleged that workers did not agree to Teamster representation.
 An estimated 10,000 workers and supporters of the UFW marched 100 miles over the course of a week to the Gallo winery in Modesto.
+A significant portion of workers participated in the strike, with the boycott continuing for several years.

-Supporters of the boycott nationwide protested the buying and selling of Gallo wines, including student groups at Harvard University in Cambridge, MA who demanded a boycott of Gallo by the university and picketed local stores.
-The boycott against Gallo was called off by the UFW in 1978 after the union felt it had improved workers' rights of representation in labor disputes.
+Nationwide supporters of the boycott protested the buying and selling of Gallo wines, including student groups at Harvard University in Cambridge, MA, who demanded a boycott of Gallo by the university and picketed local stores.
+In October 1974, approximately 70 demonstrators picketed a Harvard-area store, urging customers to boycott Gallo wine during the dispute.
+The boycott also coincided with broader legislative changes in California, including the 1975 California Agricultural Labor Relations Act, which established formal union election procedures for farmworkers.

+The boycott against Gallo was called off by the UFW in 1978, after the union felt it had improved workers' rights of representation in labor disputes.

+Lessening union power influence led to cancellations of union contracts in both Napa County and Sonoma County in the 2000s.

 In October 2009, the California Agricultural Labor Relations Board (CALRB) revoked a 2007 election to eject the United Farm Workers from Gallo Winery, citing interference from Gallo.
-This was the second time in a decade a vote to remove the union was overturned due to allegations of Gallo illegally trying to influence proceedings; the other was a 2003 ruling in which the CALRB threw out an election citing a foreman improperly requesting signatures for the petition for the vote.
-Gallo appealed that decision.
+This was the second time in a decade a vote to remove the union was overturned due to allegations of Gallo illegally trying to influence proceedings; the other was a 2003 ruling in which the CALRB threw out an election, citing a foreman who improperly requested signatures for the petition for the vote.
+Gallo appealed the 2003 decision.

 In 2023, Gallo laid off 355 of its California workers after a Texas company, Republic National Distributing Co.
-(RNDC) took control of handling partnerships with chain retailers in California.
+(RNDC), took control of handling partnerships with chain retailers in California.